onap/archived-cli/docs/architecture.rst

 .. image:: images/portal-cli-arch.png

-* **Command Registrar** :  Registrar keeps track of the commands regsitered in ONAP CLI and when user invokes the command, it identify the corresponding command route the request to that command plugin.
+* **Command Registrar** :  Registrar keeps track of the commands registered in ONAP CLI and when user invokes the command, it identify the corresponding command route the request to that command plug-in.

-* **Command Discoverer** : Discoverer discovers the commands both in plug-in format and YAML and auto-matically register them into Registrar.
+* **Command Discoverer** : Discoverer discovers the commands both in plug-in format and YAML and automatically register them into Registrar.

-* **Command Plug-ings** : Implement the command as plugin.
+* **Command Plug-ing** : Implement the command as plug-in.
 More details :ref:`cli_developer_guide`

 * **HTTP Command** : Plug-in for implementing all Rest based command as YAML without any coding.